NikolaiLong/Chess/README.md

 -----|------------
-Controls | Directory for the source code to run any chess functionality Physical | Directory for the source code abstractions of physical chess elements Storage | Directory to store all neural network data Turns | Directory for the source code abstractions for a turn in a chess game info.txt | File with a brief overview of the connectivity of the abstractions
+Controls | Directory for the source code to run any chess functionality Physical | Directory for the source code abstractions of physical chess elements Storage | Directory to store an assortment of files Turns | Directory for the source code abstractions for a turn in a chess game info.txt | File with a brief overview of the connectivity of the abstractions